Cxpher/Era/deploy_oracle_era/deploy_oracle_era.rst

 .. note::

+  .. raw:: html

-   IMPORTANT -  When selecting the software profile, ensure the 1st version of the software is selected.
-This will allow us to patch with the PSU later on in the patching lab.
+    <strong><font color="red">IMPORTANT -  When selecting the software profile, ensure the 1st version of the software is selected.
+This will allow us to patch with the PSU later on in the patching lab.</font></strong>

 |